 International Tourism Expenditures (% of total imports) - International tourism expenditures are expenditures of international outbound visitors in other economies, including payments to foreign carriers for international transport.
 These expenditures may include those by residents travelling abroad as same-day visitors, except in cases where these are important enough to justify separate classification.
 For some economies they do not include expenditures for passenger transport items.
 Their share in imports is calculated as a ratio to imports of goods and services, which comprise all transactions between residents of an economy and the rest of the world involving a change of ownership from non-residents to residents of general merchandise, goods sent for processing and repairs, nonmonetary gold, and services.
 APEC aggregate is a weighted average based on Imports of Goods and Services.

-Source: World Economic Forum, The Travel & Tourism Competitiveness Report, various annual editions, are based on archived data; World Economic Forum, The Travel & Tourism Development Index 2021: Rebuilding for a Sustainable and Resilient Future, available at https://www.weforum.org/reports/travel-and-tourism-development-index-2021#report-nav, accessed 15 December 2023.
+Source: World Economic Forum, The Travel & Tourism Competitiveness Report, various annual editions, are based on archived data; World Economic Forum, The Travel & Tourism Development Index 2024, available at https://www.weforum.org/publications/travel-tourism-development-index-2024/, accessed 16 June 2024.
+Data reported before 2019 are archived data.

 International Migrant Stock - International migrant stock is the number of people born in an economy other than that in which they live.
 It also includes refugees.
 Data shown are estimates of the number of international migrants in an economy as at mid-year (1 July).
 The data used to estimate the international migrant stock are obtained mainly from population censuses and are derived from the data on foreign-born population—people who have residence in one economy but were born in another economy.
 When data on the foreign-born population are not available, data on foreign population—people who are citizens of an economy other than the economy in which they reside—are used as estimates.
 For economies with information on the international migrant stock for at least two points in time, interpolation or extrapolation was used to estimate the international migrant stock on July 1 of the reference years.
 For economies with only one observation, estimates for the reference years were derived using rates of change in the migrant stock in the years preceding or following the single observation available.
 A model was used to estimate migrants for economies that had no data.
 Data shown are in thousands of people and as a share of the total population.
 APEC aggregate for international migrant stock in thousands of people is a sum based on data available.
 APEC aggregate for international migrant stock as a share of total population is a weighted average based on Total Population.